ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 ### ORPO Training

-Offline Reward Policy Optimization (ORPO) training allows you to fine-tune models using human preference data with pre-computed rewards.
+Odds Ratio Preference Optimization (ORPO) training allows you to fine-tune models using human preference data with pre-computed rewards.
 To use ORPO training, set the training mode to 'orpo':

 ```shell
 mlx_lm.lora \